 Today Israeli Shakshuka is experiencing a moment in the sun with various renditions around the world.
 You are likely to find green Shakshuka which is made with spinach, cream, and beets as well as the traditional recipe with add-ins such as different cheeses, herbs, vegetables, and even meats.
 There are even other cultures with foods similar to Israeli Shakshuka such as Mexico’s Huevos Rancheros.
 However, you choose to make your Shakshuka, you are bound to experience a deliciously, hearty meal that is fairly healthy.
 Here is the Israeli Shakshuka Recipe I picked up while I traveled through Israel.
 It’s so easy to make that I dare say it might become a staple in your own home.

-Add garlic, cumin, and paprika and cook for one minute mixing the ingredients together.
+- Add garlic, cumin, and paprika and cook for 1 minute mixing the ingredients together.

 Learn what it’s like to experience an authentic Shabbat Dinner in Israel here!